The New Owner's Guide to Sparkling Spa Water (The Bromine Edition)

 Welcome to the Club!

 Keeping your spa water crystal clear doesn't have to be a chemistry exam.
-Since you are using 20g Bromine Tablets, you've chosen a method that is gentle on the skin and highly effective in hot water.
-Here is your simple roadmap to relaxation.
+Since you're using 20g Bromine Tablets, you've chosen a method that's gentle on the skin and highly effective in hot water.
+Here's your simple roadmap to relaxation.

 🚀 Phase 1: The Start-Up

-Fill & Circulate: Fill the spa with fresh clean water.
-Turn on the circulation pumps and let them run for 1 hour to get things moving.
+Fill & Circulate: Fill the spa with fresh, clean water.
+Once the water is above the bubble ring, turn on the circulation pumps and let them run for about an hour to get things moving and help distribute chemicals.

-- Pro Tip: If your spa holds 1200 Litres, you would start with 3 tablets.
+- Pro Tip: If your spa holds 1,200 litres, you'd start with 3 tablets.
 This establishes your sanitiser "bank."

 📅 Phase 2: Regular Maintenance